 Throughout the year there are many events and festivals to enjoy, if you feel like it.
-A great time to visit Curaçao is February, when Carnival makes the island an even greater party place than it already is, with colorful, swinging parades through the center of Willemstad on a daily basis.
+A great time to visit Curacao is February; Carnival makes the island an even greater party place than it already is, with colorful, swinging parades through the center of Willemstad on a daily basis.

-Out of the three ABC-islands, the Dutch influence is the strongest present on Curaçao.
+Out of the three ABC-islands, the Dutch influence is the strongest present on Curacao.
 Many Dutch people live or visit the island, and due to this influence you can easily get access to a portion of your favorite Dutch snacks, enjoy the dance tunes of Dutch DJ’s and drink Dutch beer brands such as Amstel.

-Some of my favorite places on Curaçao for food & drinks:
+Some of my favorite places on Curacao for food & drinks:

 - Cabana Beach Club (dinner and/or party night)

-- Tinto at Jan Thiel Baai
+- Tinto and Koko’s at Jan Thiel Baai

 - Gouverneur at Willemstad (center)

 - Scuba Lodge at Willemstad (also boutique hotel and diving school)